 Computing is a broad-based family of disciplines that includes computer science, computer engineering, software engineering, information systems and information technology.
-The computing program has been designed to allow the student to pursue studies in any combination of these disciplines.
-Students may select courses from a large number of approved courses offered by the Department of Mathematics, Statistics and Computer Science, the Department of Electrical and Computer Engineering, the Graduate School of Management and other units on campus.
+By design, the computing program allows the student to pursue studies in any combination of these disciplines.
+Students may select courses from a large number of approved courses offered by various departments across campus.
 Students may pursue the degree on a full-time or part-time basis.
 Many courses are offered in the evenings and online classes are available.

 Visit the Department Web Page for more detailed program information.